ialy1595/korean-index-of/README.md

 # korean-index-of

 This package is helpful when you implement incremental search in Korean.
-Korean combines all members of a syllable into one letter, it can be a problem in incremental search.
+Korean combines onset(초성), nucleus(중성), coda(종성) into one letter, it can be a problem in incremental search.

 For example, when you type "code", the process "c", "co", "cod" and " code" are all substring of "code" so we can take it with string match function like `indexOf` or `includes`.